mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

         function dump(self)

-            dumps the entity into an save-able version
+            Dumps the entity into an save-able version
             :return: an pickle-able version, excluding position, rotation and harts, should include inventory serializer calls to make sure that everything works The nbt data is auto-saved